JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 require sweeping, or have to be created first.

 The Kotlin/Native memory allocator comes with protection against sudden spikes in memory allocations.
-It prevents situations when the mutator starts to allocate a lot of garbage quickly, and the GC thread cannot keep up with it, making the memory usage grow endlessly.
+It prevents situations where the mutator starts to allocate a lot of garbage quickly, and the GC thread cannot keep up with it, making the memory usage grow endlessly.
 In this case, the GC forces Stop-the-World phase until the iteration is completed.

 You can monitor memory consumption yourself, check for memory leaks, and adjust memory consumption if necessary.